joshday/HexEarth.jl/docs/src/geometry_to_cell.md

 p
 ```

-- With a polygon input, you have more control over how cells are added.
-You can hack together a
-  polygon from a linestring by adding some noise

-The `cells` function has more control over how cells are placed for polygon inputs (see below).
+- The `cells` function has more control over how cells are placed for polygon inputs (see below).
 You can hack together a polygon from a linestring by adding some noise to the points in reverse order and closing the loop.

 ```@example geom
 ls = GI.LineString([(0.0, 0.0), (1.0, 1.0), (-1.0, 2.0)])